-The LCLS-II is an X-ray Free-Electron Laser (FEL) which will upgrade the LCLS FEL at SLAC.
-The LCLS-II is designed to deliver photons between 200 eV and 5 keV at repetition rates as high as 1 MHz (929 kHz) using a superconducting RF linac (SCRF) linac while still providing pulses at short wavelengths and high X-ray pulse energy over the photon range of 1 to 25 keV using the existing 120 Hz copper RF (CuRF) LCLS linac.
-The project consists of a new 4 GeV SCRF linac, extensive beam transport systems, and two new variable gap undulators.
+Accelerator Laboratory (SLAC).
+This paper will describe the overall layout and describe the technical challenges that the upgrade project faces.
+INTRODUCTION The LCLS-II is an X-ray Free-Electron Laser (FEL) which will upgrade the LCLS FEL at SLAC.
+The LCLS-II is designed to deliver photons between 200 eV and 5 keV at repetition rates as high as 1 MHz (929 kHz) using upper a superconducting RE linac (SCRE) linac while still naintain a superconducting RF linac (SCRF) linac while still providing pulses at short wavelengths and high X-ray pulse energy over the photon range of 1 to 25 keV using must the existing 120 Hz copper RF (CuRF) LCLS linac.